 RESIDENCY – Each student must be a legal permanent resident or citizen of the United States at the time of application.
 Students who are not United States Citizens must be in possession of their I-551 / “green card” at the time of application to be eligible to apply.
 Students must be enrolled for the entire academic year in a public or independent high school located in the state (and for these purposes the District of Columbia) in which at least one of their parents or guardians currently resides.
 Home-educated students must be approved by their state department of education to apply.

-A) The student must hold a leadership positions for the current academic year in any one of the following student government, civic or educational organizations during the entire academic year.
+1. The student must hold a leadership position for the current 2023-2024 academic year in any one of the following student government, civic or educational organizations during the entire 2023-2024 academic year.
 All student leadership positions are subject to the judgement and verification of the state selection administrators:

-F) Student representative elected or appointed (appointed by a panel, commission or board) to a local, district, regional or state-level civic, service and/or educational organization approved by the state selection administrator, where the student holds a position of representation to a constituency providing service to others.
+- Student representative elected or appointed (appointed by a panel, commission or board) to a local, district, regional or state-level civic, service and/or educational organization approved by the state selection administrator, where the student holds a high-level position of representation to a constituency in a year-round capacity providing service to others.

 2. Participation or holding an officer position in academic clubs and/or educational competition programs/conferences or organizations designed primarily for the student’s personal development and enrichment do not qualify a student for USSYP, although many students who qualify participate in these activities.
 The positions listed below DO NOT qualify the student for the program:

 - Attendance or officer position at Boys/Girls Nation or State summer conference

 - Member of the National Honor Society (serving as an elected officer for the organization for the entire school year is acceptable)

 - Member or leader of the Boy Scouts, Girl Scouts or a sports team